lptekdev/VMware-Exporter/README.md

-# VMware-Exporter
+# Java VMware Prometheus Exporter
-A working in progress VMware Exporter developed in Spring boot and for vSphere 8
+A working in progress VMware Prometheus Exporter developed in Java Spring boot and for vSphere 8

 ## What is?
 This is a VMware exporter developed in Java Spring boot for vSphere 8.
 In the repository are included the external libraries of JAVA VMware SDK.